 Denim is a daily staple in closets all across America.
 It’s simple, versatile and built to stand the test of time.
-For many of our readers it also serves as a much needed anchor in their quest for a minimalist wardrobe.
+For many of our readers, it also serves as a much needed anchor in their quest for a minimalist wardrobe.
 As with many other clothing items we wear each day though, there’s a dark side to denim.
-Everyday manufacturers compete for rock bottom prices through forced labor and thoughtless environmental practice.
+Everyday manufacturers compete for rock bottom prices through forced labor and thoughtless environmental practices.

 There are a number of ethical denim brands from around the world that have actively fought back against this trend with thoughtful production and labor practices.
 Here in the USA this search for ethics and transparency has lead to a new wave of American Made Denim.

 Purveyors of American Made Jeans don’t just get our attention for their transparency and local commitment, they also live up to an unmistakable tradition of durability and style.
 There aren’t very many things that feel more American than denim made right here in the USA.

 These 9 brands are setting their industry straight on ethics and making us feel downright patriotic in the process.

 Based In | Portland, OR & Los Angeles, CA

 Product Range | Men's and women's denim, jean jackets

 Bluer Denim is Designed in Portland, Oregon, and made using cotton, denim, and rivets and zippers all made in the United States.
 Bluer jeans are cut, sewn, washed and hand-finished in Los Angeles using eco-friendly ozone laundry processes.
 All of this makes bluer a standout option for quality denim but what really gets our attention is their give back model.
 For every pair of jeans you purchase, Bluer will buy back your used pair for $5, refurbish them and deliver them to someone who really needs them.
 We are a love this simple model of waste reduction and community care.
 In our opinion, they are the best pair of American-made denim you can buy for under $100.